 The ugly truth is that lots of us don’t quite know where our stories are going until we get there.
 Sure, you might know the broad strokes, but good writing is all about the details.
 You discover things about your characters along the way—their motivations, likes, dislikes, loyalties, and more.
-Going back to make sure you’re as true to these details in your first sentence as you are in your last will make your stories better, your characters more well-rounded, and your readers more satisfied.
+Revising to make sure you’re as true to these details in your first sentence as you are in your last will make your stories better, your characters more well-rounded, and your readers more satisfied.

-Ask yourself the following as you revise:
+Ask yourself the following while revising: